 Lastly, we believe our balance sheet, with low leverage (55% portfolio average currently) and long term debt, put the REIT in a position to allow us the flexibility to operate in weak economic environments significantly better than would our higher-leveraged competitors.

 We launched the REIT when we saw an opportunity to buy well-located assets in secondary markets at prices that offer protection against a slower economic backdrop while still providing risk-adjusted dividends that we think are attractive.
+The Motley Fool rated Streitwise as the best investment for conservative investors among real estate investing services for this exact reason.

 Reasonable Expectations of Return